LeeAnnEditor/o365hq/blog/Microsoft Defender Advanced Threat Protection.md

 All Threat & Vulnerability Management (TVM) pages can be viewed in the context of specific machine groups -- this helps to understand your vulnerabilities and exposure for different parts of the company.
-The machine group filter remains persistent when moving across and drill downing through different TVM pages.
+The machine group filter remains persistent when moving across and drilling downing through different TVM pages.

-The live response is created to improve analysis by authorizing the SecOps user to gather forensic data fast, send suspicious entities for thorough check and hunt for new threats.
-It provides instant access to a machine and allows to do in-depth investigative work and take immediate response actions to promptly contain identified threats -- real-time.
+The live response is created to improve analysis by authorizing the SecOps user to gather forensic data fast, send suspicious entities for a thorough check, and hunt for new threats.
+It provides instant access to a machine and allows in-depth investigative work and taking immediate response actions to promptly contain identified threats -- in real time.

 ![](https://o365hq.com/images/758.png)

-Usually enterprise SecOp teams often rely on dependable reporting visualizations to make crucial security decisions.\
+Usually, enterprise SecOps teams rely on dependable reporting visualizations to make crucial security decisions.\
 Power BI is a business analytics service that delivers insights to enable fast, informed decisions.
 Here in the PowerBI home page, there is